12 Reasons Chickens lay Soft Shell Eggs

 - have appropriate ventilation in your chicken coop

-- provide shelter and shades in the chicken run
+- provide shelter and shade in the chicken run

 - use systems to cool down your chickens when it gets too hot

 Thin-shelled eggs can be an outcome of disease too.
-When the chicken’s body fights disease, other less survival-critical biological processes are scaled down.
+When the chicken's body fights disease, other less survival-critical biological processes are scaled down.
 In severe conditions, the hen can even stop laying eggs.
-The energy in the chicken’s body goes to the immune system for survival.
+The immune system uses all the energy in the chicken's body for survival.

-Diseases also directly impact the body processes and can interfere with the hen’s ability to lay proper eggs.
+Diseases also directly impact the body's processes and can interfere with the hen's ability to lay proper eggs.
 Some diseases will directly impact the egg machinery of a chicken:

-- Avian Osteoporosis – also called Cage Layer Fatigue, is a common condition in laying hens.
+- Avian Osteoporosis - called Cage Layer Fatigue, is a common condition in laying hens.
 Chickens show progressive loss of structural bone tissue.
-This is especially apparent in the laying period due to the fact that the body uses so much calcium from the medullary bones.
+This is especially apparent in the laying period because the shell gland uses too much calcium from the medullary bones.
 This results in fractures and structural bone loss, thin eggshells, sometimes deformed legs, and difficulty standing.

-- Egg Drop Syndrome – a viral disease that targets laying hens.
-The adenovirus causing the Egg Drop Syndrom is coming from ducks and geese.
+- Egg Drop Syndrome - a viral disease that targets laying hens.
+The adenovirus causing the Egg Drop Syndrome comes from ducks and geese.
 It was probably transmitted to chickens with contaminated vaccines.
 When infected, the eggs will change in color first.
 Then, chickens will lay smaller thin-shelled, soft-shelled, or shell-less eggs.